klinikpintar/express-component-starter/README.md

 **Goals** :

-Creating a scalable architecture that can be translated into micro-services easily
+Creating a scalable architecture that can be translated into micro-services easily ( with the help of `component-generator` runnable script )

 ---